Support for Parents

 Support for Parents of the Affected Patient

 If you have a child who is suffering from postpartum depression, you may be concerned about how to approach the situation.
-It may seem daunting to know what to say and how to act when your child is struggling.
+Knowing what to say and how to act when your child struggles may seem daunting.
 Additionally, you may be wondering how to offer support without overwhelming her.

-Here is some guidance for parents to follow when their child is suffering from postpartum depression.
+Here is some guidance for parents to follow when their child suffers from postpartum depression.

 Communicate

-If your daughter is exhibiting signs of depression after giving birth, it can be difficult to fully understand her struggle.
-Communicating openly with her about how she feels will help you to understand her symptoms.
-If she is reluctant to discuss her condition, you can provide encouragement and support by letting her know you are there when she is ready to talk about it.
+If your daughter exhibits signs of depression after giving birth, it can be difficult to understand her struggle fully.
+Communicating openly with her about her feelings will help you understand her symptoms.
+If she is reluctant to discuss her condition, you can provide encouragement and support by letting her know you are there when she is ready to discuss it.

-It is important to communicate with the rest of the family as well as your daughter.
-This includes her spouse, siblings and in-laws if necessary.
-Everyone affected should be aware of the symptoms and effects of the condition so they aren’t left the dark.
+Communicating with the rest of the family and your daughter is important.
+This includes her spouse, siblings, and in-laws if necessary.
+Everyone affected should be aware of the symptoms and effects of the condition so they aren’t left in the dark.

 Stay in Touch